Amadabh/AWS_Face_Recogniton/README.md

 The user interface is built with **React**, **Tailwind CSS**, and **Material UI** to create a responsive, modern design.
 It facilitates easy navigation for users to upload videos and view results.

 **Key Components:**
-- **App.tsx**: Main application component that renders authentication UI and video processing components.
+- **App.js**: Main application component that renders authentication UI and video processing components.
 - **Face.js**: Manages video uploads, displays upload status, and handles real-time updates via WebSockets.
 - **NaviBar.js**: A Material UI-based navigation bar for seamless user navigation.
 - **ResTable.js**: Displays the results of facial recognition in a user-friendly table format.